 Stevia, which is also referred to as sweet leaf or sugar leaf, is a zero-calorie sweetener.
 Yes, that's right - this extract has zero calories and is all-natural.
 Derived from the Stevia rebaudiana plant, this sweetener is often used as a sugar substitute in baked goods, cold drinks, and warm beverages, including our sugar-free Mindful Calm Hot Cocoa.

-Though stevia is a very popular sugar substitute, it's been used for centuries in herbal medicine in order to treat high blood sugar.
+Though stevia is a very popular sugar substitute, it's been used for centuries in herbal medicine.

 Breaking Down the Sweet Side of Stevia